last update: 3/13/2017

 Once the election has taken place, and results duly tabulated, those results will be promptly published.

-Board members elected for the first time, are expected to complete the required orientation training prior to September 1st.
+All Board members are expected to complete the required annual orientation training prior to September 1st.

 Elections shall be conducted in a manner defined by election procedures established and published by the GTCHS Board of Directors.
 The Board of Directors, or it’s designee, will prepare and maintain instructions covering the election process.

 Section 4.
 Regular Meetings.
-The Board shall adopt a schedule of at least four regular meetings each year.
-Meetings of the Board shall be general meetings and open for the transaction of any business within the powers of the Board without special notice of such business except in any case where special notice is required by law or by the Bylaws.
+The Board shall schedule a minimum of four regular meetings each year.
+Meetings of the Board shall be general meetings and open for the transaction of any business within the powers of the Board with no less than 24 hours notice of such business except in any case where special notice is required by law or by the Bylaws, in accordance with SC Freedom of Information Act.

 Section 5.
 Special Meetings.
-Special meetings of the Board shall be called at any time by the Secretary upon the written request of either the President or three members of the Board.
+Special meetings of the Board shall be called at any time by the Board Chairman, Board Vice-Chairman, or upon the written request of three members of the Board.

 Section 6.
 Place and Time of Meetings.
 All meetings of the Board for conducting Charter School business shall be held at such places within Greenville County and at such times as shall be specified in the respective notices of such meetings or waivers hereof.